ci-collaborative/au-fhir-base/pages/_includes/patient-ident-choice-med-testident-intro.md

-**Patient with Medicare Number and a Locally Defined Identifier** *[[Draft](http://hl7.org/fhir/r4/valueset-publication-status.html)]*
+**Patient with Medicare Number and Patient Test Identifier** *[[Draft](http://hl7.org/fhir/r4/valueset-publication-status.html)]*

-Prototype derived profile uses open slice to allow maximum of one Medicare Numvber and maximum of one locally defined Identifier types (not defined in AU Base).
+Prototype derived profile uses open slice to allow maximum of one Medicare Numvber and maximum of one Patient Test Identifier.
+Patient Test Identifier is intended to demonstrate an identifier with a data type profile that is not present in AU Base and has been added in the derived profile e.g. could be local to a specific implementation only.

 #### Test Examples